Local Integrals of Motion for Topologically Ordered Many-Body Localized Systems: Conclusion and Outlook

-\textit{Conclusion.--} The framework of tLIOMs and their nonlocal completions introduced here is naturally suited for describing topologically ordered FMBL systems.
-We used it to demonstrate a number of features, including Statements~\ref{st:psi_sim_s}-\ref{st:FMBLvsEigenstate}, and illustrated its concrete form on fermionic and qubit examples in $d=1,2,3$.
-In closing, we mention a few examples of future directions where our framework may find uses or generalizations.
-The l-bit description gave crucial insights into the phenomenology of FMBL systems, including into the dynamics of quantum information~\cite{Huse_MBL_phenom_14}.
-A natural question is: what new features may arise in tLIOM-Hamiltonians~\eqref{eq:expansion} due to the topological order encoded in these?
+In closing, we mention a few examples of future directions where our tLIOM framework may find uses or generalizations.
+The l-bit description gave key insights into the phenomenology of FMBL systems, including into the dynamics of quantum information~\cite{Huse_MBL_phenom_14}.
+A natural question is: what new features may arise in tLIOM-Hamiltonians~\eqref{eq:expansion} due to topological order?
 The suitability of our framework for tensor-network methods also opens the door for numerically addressing questions with at most heuristic answers thus far: under what conditions is FMBL present e.g., in the disordered toric code and what level of improvement may FMBL provide in protecting the encoded quantum information?
 How do the conditions for FMBL depend on the type of Abelian topological order beyond the toric code?
 How do tLIOMs behave near the topological MBL transition?
 FMBL is often invoked for protecting driven (Floquet) phases from heating~\cite{harper2019floquet}; our framework may thus find applications in novel topologically ordered driven phases of matter.
 It would also be interesting to generalize our approach to symmetry-enriched topological phases~\cite{Wen_review} in the FMBL regime.
-The quantum circuit formalism of Ref.~\cite{2DSPTMBL} might be of particular relevance for this endeavor.
+The quantum circuit formalism of Ref.~\onlinecite{2DSPTMBL} might be of particular relevance for this endeavor.

-We gratefully acknowledge support from the European Commission through the ERC Starting Grant No. 678795 TopInSy.
+\acknowledgments This research was supported by the ERC Starting Grant No. 678795 TopInSy.